Granulomatosis with Polyangiitis

 - Chest or sinus x-rays

-Because Wegener's granulomatosis is often a life-threatening disease, it is treated
+Because Granulomatosis with Polyangiitis is often a life-threatening disease, it is

-with a variety of powerful medications that have been shown to be life-saving.
-Treatment
+treated with a variety of powerful medications that have been shown to be life-saving.

-usually includes corticosteroid medications such as Prednisone and chemotherapy drugs
+Treatment usually includes corticosteroid medications such as Prednisone and chemotherapy

 These drugs suppress the immune system and usually induce remission (the complete